densitydesign/teaching-dd15/content/course-results/es01/body.md

   desc: ""
 ---

-In the first part of the course, students collectively work to create an "Atlas of the Internet" from various perspectives, providing a comprehensive overview of how the internet works, how it's used and its history through the decades.
+In the first part of the course, students find, collect and visualize structured data from reliable sources to frame the internet from various perspectives, providing a comprehensive overview of how it works, how it's used and its history through the decades.

 The results are a collection of ten printed visualizations, one per group, tackling the complex shape and nature of the internet.